AzureMediaServicesSamples/Encoding-Presets/README.md

 # Encoding-Presets

-All commonly used encoding presets in Azuer Media Services
+The VoD folder contains the encoding presets for encoders that are supported by Azure Media Services.